Whatsapp Icon

 Monitoring Iron Levels Post-Treatment

 Effective management of iron levels post-cancer treatment involves regular monitoring.
 Doctors often recommend regular blood tests to track serum ferritin and hemoglobin levels, which offer insights into the body's iron status.
-Iron overload could be detrimental, potentially fueling the growth of any residual cancer cells.
+An iron overload could be detrimental, potentially fueling the growth of any residual cancer cells.
 Conversely, iron deficiency may lead to anemia, reducing the quality of life and possibly affecting recovery outcomes.

 Strategies to Balance Iron Intake